Mathnerd314/stroscot/docs/Logic.rst

      - Linked list of A
      - :math:`\Sigma\{(\text{#nil},[]-[]),(\text{#cons},[A,L_A]-[])`

 With these we see the justification for the jumbo types: they can represent abstract data types (ADTs).
-Although we can encode :math:`\Pi,\Sigma` using the common connectives:
+Even though we can encode :math:`\Pi,\Sigma` using the common connectives:

 .. math::